awsdocs/aws-doc-sdk-examples/kotlin/usecases/workflow_sagemaker_lambda/Readme.md

 You can compile the project into a .jar file, which will serve as input for [Create and run a SageMaker geospatial pipeline using the SDK for Kotlin](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/kotlin/usecases/workflow_sagemaker_pipes).

-Once you create the Kotlin Lambda project, you can build the required .jar file by using the shadowJar plugin .
+After you create the Kotlin Lambda project, you can build the required .jar file by using the shadowJar plugin.

 ![AWS App](images/shawdow.png)

 Perform the following tasks:

-1. Create a new Kotlin project using an IDE and import the project from Github.
+1. Create a new Kotlin project using an IDE and import the project from GitHub.
 2. Create the FAT JAR by running shadowJar.
-3. Use the AWS Management Console to place the FAT JAR into the Amazon S3 bucket.
+3. Use the AWS Management Console to place the FAT JAR into the Amazon Simple Storage Service (Amazon S3) bucket.
 This S3 bucket name is input to the [Create and run a SageMaker geospatial pipeline using the SDK for Kotlin](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/kotlin/usecases/workflow_sagemaker_pipes).

 ## Additional resources